cnielly/fraud-detection/README.md

 The goal of this project is to build an fully automated pipeline that indicated whereas a transaction is a fraud or not.
 We designed this pipeline avoiding to major pitfalls:
 1.  **A fraud flies beneath the radar** The fraud is not detected and the transaction order is accepted.
-The credit card needs to be replaced, the client reassured and
+The credit card needs to be replaced, the client reassured and (eventually) refunded
-(eventually) refunded
 2.  **A normal transaction is labeled as fraud by mistake**The client credit card is blocked on an unfounded suspicion of fraud.
 The client cannot use his/her card properly.
 The credit card needs to be reactivated, the client reassured.

-To put it simple, we need to avoid False Negatives and False Positives.
+To put it simple, we need to avoid **False Negatives** and **False Positives**.

 ## II.
 Read the data

-We worked on the famous Kaggle Dataset *Credit Card Fraud Detection*, that can be found [here](https://www.kaggle.com/mlg-ulb/creditcardfraud).
+We worked on the famous Kaggle Dataset *Credit Card Fraud Detection*, that can be found [here](https://www.kaggle.com/mlg-ulb/creditcardfraud).\n
+This dataset is extremely imbalanced: only 0.17% of transactions are frauds.

 ## III.
 Our data science approach

 The majority of the code can be found in the `/src/fraud/nodes` folder.
 Each python file corresponds to a step of our process:
 - Preprocess the data (`preprocessing.py` file): the columns that were not obtained thanks to the PCA are standardized.
 Then we separate the X dataset (30 columns) of the y dataset (target column).
 - Find metrics to evaluate a pipeline performance (`metrics.py` file): in classification, there is a lot of metrics.
-Accuracy, Precision, Recall,
+Accuracy, Precision, Recall, Specificity, Geometric Mean, F1-Sore...
+They all have their pros and cons, and their explanability.
+We decided to focus on the average_precision_score to select our model.
-- Find the best pipeline (`modeling.py` file):
+- Find the best pipeline (`modeling.py` file): in this file you will find all the functions needed to test several pipelines and compare them.
+Data modification (undersampling, oversampling), algorithm modification (thresholds, weights) and fine-tuning (grid search on hyperparameters).

 After testing more than 650 combinations, we opted for the following pipeline:
-- Partial undersampling using One Sided Selection (research paper [here](URLICI))).
+- Partial undersampling using One Sided Selection (research paper [here]( https://sci2s.ugr.es/keel/pdf/algorithm/congreso/kubat97addressing.pdf)).
 - Partial oversampling using SMOTE.
 - LightGBM Classifier.